 Yorchha™, the particular technique of Contemporary Indian Dance that is the unique trademark of Ananya Dance Theatre’s movement, intersects principles from the classical Indian dance form Odissi (from the eastern Indian state of Odisha), yoga, and the martial art form Chhau (also from eastern India).

 Our artistic director, Ananya Chatterjea, created the Yorchha™ technique in collaboration with former company dancers Pramila Vasudevan and Chitra Vairavan.
 It emerged from deep research on the aesthetic, history, and philosophy of Odissi, Chhau, and Vinyasa Yoga.
 Yorchha™ locates our bodies in a particular sense of alignment and energy flow.

 The primary foundation of Yorchha™ is Odissi.
-Our dancers train in the basic vocabulary and technique of this form, characterized by a deep relationship to the floor, fast and intricate footwork, use of spirals in the upper part of the body, sculptural balances, extensions of the hip, subtle movements of the torso, active limbic extremities, and curvilinear extensions of the spine.
+Dancers train in the basic vocabulary and technique of this form, characterized by a deep relationship to the floor, fast and intricate footwork, use of spirals in the upper part of the body, sculptural balances, extensions of the hip, subtle movements of the torso, active limbic extremities, and curvilinear extensions of the spine.

 Much of Odissi’s form eroded during the colonial era due to lack of patronage and support, and was reconstructed in the 1960s.
 We complemented our study of the embodied form by exploring visual evidence from pre-colonial sculptures, paintings, and texts that spoke about dance.
 Our holistic approach integrated influences from traditional rituals and actions from everyday contemporary life in India.
 For instance, in constructing a pedagogy for spiraling the spine in Yorchha™, we have created several exercises that combine and mobilize rare sculptures and images from palm leaf manuscripts dating from the 15th century.